CStanKonrad/long_llama/instruction_fine_tuning/README.md

 ## Misc

 Note that the fine-tuning scripts are for models previously fine-tuned with [FoT](https://arxiv.org/abs/2307.03170).
 In particular, we do not use the FoT method during instruction fine-tuning.
 In order to maintain the model's ability to utilize long context, we randomly decide (for short inputs) how much data will be loaded to memory and how much will stay in the last context window.
 We achieve this by randomly padding the input.
+One may think of this as a modified version of FoT without negatives and with only current and previous context.

 Sometimes Hugging Face Trainer can pick the logger by default.
 If you run into problems, you can manually set the logger by adding `--report_to "tensorboard"` inside the script.